platform-acceleration-lab/docker-loadtest/README.md

     Note the `-e` option for environment variables.
     If you need to override the other parameters, merely add another `-e` option and the associated values for each.

+    If you are running with locally resolved addresses using `/etc/hosts` or `dnsmasq`,
+    you will need to add host records to your docker run command as
+    follows:

+    `docker run --add-host <host>:<ip> -t -i -e URL=http://yoururl.com pivotaleducation/loadtest`

 -   To run via K8s *declaratively* as a K8s Job, make the appropriate configuration changes to the name and